 MOTHER AVIANCE MOVES TO NYC

 In 1993 while the buzz was in the air Juan decided to transfer the headquarters to New York.
-Before long, in addition to the locations in NY and DC, Aviance grew worldwide with members in Brazil, Canada, Israel, Milan, Paris, Turkey and Russia.
+Before long, in addition to the locations in NY and DC, Aviance grew worldwide with members in Brazil, Spain, Canada, Israel, Milan, Paris, Turkey and Russia.

 Once in the Big Apple, Mother Juan crashed with some friends until he got a job.
 Characteristically enough, the hard working Juan landed a job in an advertising agency and found his own one bedroom apartment on 55th & 9th.
 As the House became established in NYC, they did everything from hosting parties, performing, flyer distribution and club décor.
 Aviance paid their dues and, like in DC, became a staple in the New York City nightlife.

 During this time eldest daughter Kevin Aviance was in Florida putting himself on the map there and as Mother got settled he wanted Kevin to come to NYC!
 Kevin left Florida within a few days of Mother asking and the timing was perfect because shortly after he was called to audition for Madonna’s video “Secret”.
 Mother Aviance says, “just imagine how excited we all were for him to have such an opportunity”.
 Within days Kevin got the call and got the cameo in the video!
 Kevin went on to do countless local and worldwide tours and has had quite a few Billboard hit records.
 His accomplishments are many and it’s no fluke as to why Kevin quickly became New York’s Nightlife/Dance Music Diva!
 (Click on Kevin Aviance to see more videos).